drduh/macOS-Security-and-Privacy-Guide/README.md

 # Wi-Fi

-Most Wi-Fi networks continuously broadcast their network name, called the **service set identifier (SSID)**, allowing devices to passively scan for networks they have already connected to before.
-However, **hidden** networks don't transmit their SSID, meaning the device has to send a probe with the SSID to connect to it.
-This can reveal previously connected networks to an attacker.
+Wi-Fi networks continuously broadcast a **service set identifier (SSID)** which allows devices to passively scan for previously-connected networks. **Hidden** networks do not transmit an SSID and devices send a probe with the SSID to connect, which can reveal metadata.
+Avoid using [hidden networks](https://support.apple.com/guide/security/wi-fi-privacy-with-apple-devices-sec31e483abf/web#sec059998a98).

->Apple devices automatically detect when a network is hidden.
-If a network is hidden, the device sends a probe with the SSID included in the request—not otherwise.
-This helps prevent the device from broadcasting the name of previously hidden networks a user was connected to, thereby further ensuring privacy.

-As such, avoid connecting to [hidden networks](https://support.apple.com/guide/security/wi-fi-privacy-with-apple-devices-sec31e483abf/web#sec059998a98).

-Make sure to avoid setting personal networks to hidden and set the security mode to WPA3 or the highest your router supports.
-Follow Apple's [guidance](https://support.apple.com/en-us/102766) on how to set up your home Wi-Fi network to be as secure as possible.

-You can set your Mac to have a different, [random MAC address](https://support.apple.com/en-gb/guide/mac-help/mchlb1cb3eb4/mac) for each network that rotates over time.
-This is intended to reduce tracking across networks and on the same network over time.
+Set a [private Wi-Fi address](https://support.apple.com/en-gb/guide/mac-help/mchlb1cb3eb4/mac) to reduce tracking.

+Set wireless network security to [WPA3](https://en.wikipedia.org/wiki/WPA3#WPA3).
+Follow [Apple guidance](https://support.apple.com/en-us/102766) to set recommended settings for routers and access points.

 # SSH